dafydd/build-alert/README.md

 ## Better Modern Ways to do it?
 Today there are most likely better options.

 I chose the Phidgets hardware because it was a ready-made solution and could in principle switch a mains powered lamp although I didn't need to try this.
-The blue strobe lamp shown in the picture is actually a running on a 12V DC power adapter.
+The blue strobe lamp shown in the picture is actually running on a 12V DC power adapter.

 Some other ways you could easily do this: